Dennis' 7 Dees logo

 Why Landscape with Native Plants?

-• They help provide habitat for birds, butterflies, and other wildlife.
+• They provide essential habitat for birds, butterflies, and other wildlife.

-• Planting natives preserves our natural and cultural heritage, and it gives our neighborhoods a sense of regional identity.
+• Planting natives helps preserve our natural and cultural heritage while giving neighborhoods a distinct Pacific Northwest identity.

 Tips for Designing with Native Plants